Stakeholder Mapping & Engagement Strategy Development

 Strategic Planning Prevents Stakeholder Problems

 This work should be done early on in the project, preferably during the project initiation phase.
 The sooner you can identify and understand how to deal with each of your project stakeholders, the better.

-Yet many projects rush into engagement without understanding who their stakeholders are, what they care about, or how to engage them effectively.
+At reVerb, we provide strategic stakeholder mapping and engagement strategy development that sets projects up for success from the start.
 Whether you're preparing an RFP response, planning a major project, or looking to improve your current stakeholder approach, our strategic stakeholder analysis provides the foundation for effective engagement throughout your project lifecycle.

 Why Stakeholder Mapping & Strategy Matter

-Projects Fail Without Strategic Stakeholder Understanding:
+Projects Fail Without Strategic Stakeholder Understanding

-Unidentified Stakeholders Become Problems One significant error in stakeholder mapping occurs when teams fail to identify all relevant stakeholders.
-This oversight typically results from rushed analysis or narrow project perspectives.
+One significant error in stakeholder mapping occurs when teams fail to identify all relevant stakeholders.
 Missing key stakeholders leads to unexpected opposition and delays.

-Misallocated Resources & Ineffective Engagement Incorrect assessment of stakeholder influence creates flawed engagement strategies.
-Teams sometimes underestimate the power of informal influence networks or overemphasize formal authority structures.
+Incorrect assessment of stakeholder influence creates flawed engagement strategies.
 Without proper analysis, you waste resources on low-priority stakeholders while neglecting those who matter most.

-Reactive Rather Than Proactive Projects without stakeholder strategies respond to problems rather than preventing them.
+Projects without stakeholder strategies respond to problems rather than preventing them.
 Strategic planning allows you to anticipate concerns, address them proactively, and build support before opposition forms.

-RFP Responses That Don't Win Procurement evaluations increasingly emphasize stakeholder engagement capability.
+Procurement evaluations increasingly emphasize stakeholder engagement capability.
 Generic engagement plans don't win projects—strategic, tailored approaches that demonstrate deep stakeholder understanding do.

-This process involves several steps, including mapping stakeholders, assessing their interests and influences, and planning engagement strategies.
-We provide systematic analysis that gives you complete stakeholder understanding and actionable engagement strategies.
+Systematic analysis that gives you complete stakeholder understanding and actionable engagement strategies.

-• Comprehensive Stakeholder Discovery
+Comprehensive Stakeholder Discovery

 What We Identify: